Maathiiss/PTD_to_ROOT/README.md

 `falaise-skeleton-module-ptd.cc`
 Skeleton module browsing PTD bank (Particle Track Data)

-other modules to come soon for UDD and pCD banks ...
+Other modules to come soon for UDD and pCD banks ...

 Compilation and usage at CC/IN2P3 using Falaise 5.1: